manoj-selvakumar5/cdk-bedrock-kb-with-opensearch-cluster/README.md

-# Bedrock Knowledge Base with OpenSearch Managed Cluster Deployment
+# Amazon Bedrock Knowledge Base with OpenSearch Managed Cluster Deployment

-This guide walks you through deploying and using a Bedrock Knowledge Base integrated with an OpenSearch managed cluster for vector storage.
+This guide walks you through deploying and using Amazon Bedrock Knowledge Base integrated with an OpenSearch managed cluster for vector storage.

 ## Prerequisites